Professor Laura Swift

 Research

-My current research focuses on fragmentary texts and how we deal with them as scholars and readers.
+My research also focuses on fragmentary texts and how we deal with them as scholars and readers.
 I have published the first complete commentary on the seventh-century BC poet Archilochus (2019), who in antiquity was considered one of the most important poets and rated second only to Homer.
-I have also written on other lyric authors including Sappho and Stesichorus, and have edited a companion to Greek lyric (2022).
+I have also written on other lyric authors including Sappho and Stesichorus, and have edited a companion to Greek lyric poetry (2022).

 Selected Publications